Hungary: Geography

 Hungary is a landlocked country.
 Its geography has traditionally been defined by its two main waterways, the Danube and Tisza rivers.
-The common tripartite division—Dunántúl ("beyond the Danube", Transdanubia), Tiszántúl ("beyond the Tisza"), and Duna-Tisza kőze ("between the Danube and Tisza")—is a reflection of this.
+The common tripartite division—Dunántúl ("beyond the Danube", Transdanubia), Tiszántúl ("beyond the Tisza"), and Duna–Tisza köze ("between the Danube and Tisza")—is a reflection of this.
 The Danube flows north–south through the centre of contemporary Hungary, and the entire country lies within its drainage basin.

 Transdanubia, which stretches westward from the centre of the country towards Austria, is a primarily hilly region with a terrain varied by low mountains.
 These include the very eastern stretch of the Alps, Alpokalja, in the west of the country, the Transdanubian Mountains in the central region of Transdanubia, and the Mecsek Mountains and Villány Mountains in the south.
 The highest point of the area is the Írott-kő in the Alps, at 882 m.
 The Little Hungarian Plain (Kisalföld) is found in northern Transdanubia.
 Lake Balaton and Lake Hévíz, the largest lake in Central Europe and the largest thermal lake in the world, respectively, are in Transdanubia as well.

-The Duna-Tisza kőze and Tiszántúl are characterised mainly by the Great Hungarian Plain (Alföld), which stretches across most of the eastern and southeastern areas of the country.
+The Duna–Tisza köze and Tiszántúl are characterised mainly by the Great Hungarian Plain (Alföld), which stretches across most of the eastern and southeastern areas of the country.
 To the north of the plain are the foothills of the Carpathians in a wide band near the Slovakian border.
 The Kékes at 1014 m is the tallest mountain in Hungary and is found there.

 Phytogeographically, Hungary belongs to the Central European province of the Circumboreal Region within the Boreal Kingdom.
 According to the WWF, the territory of Hungary belongs to the terrestrial ecoregion of Pannonian mixed forests.
-It had a 2019 Forest Landscape Integrity Index mean score of 2.25/10, ranking it 156th globally out of 172 countries.

-Hungary has 10 national parks, 145 minor nature reserves, and 35 landscape protection areas.

 Climate

 Hungary has a temperate seasonal climate, with generally warm summers with low overall humidity levels but frequent rain showers and cold snowy winters.
 Average annual temperature is 9.7 °C. Temperature extremes are 41.9 °C on 20 July 2007 at Kiskunhalas in the summer and -35 °C on 16 February 1940 at Miskolc in the winter.
 Average high temperature in the summer is 23 to 28 °C and average low temperature in the winter is -3 to -7 °C. The average yearly rainfall is approximately 600 mm.

-Hungary is ranked sixth in an environmental protection index by GW/CAN.